jup-ag/space-station/docs/index.md

     <meta name="twitter:card" content="summary" />
 </head>

-Since beginning of 2025, Jupiter have introduced new hostnames and the usage of our APIs through API keys to facilitate better developer support.
+Since beginning of 2025, Jupiter have introduced new hostnames and the usage of our APIs through API keys to facilitate better infrastructure and developer support.

 ## What's New?

-*Last updated: 1 December 2024*
+*Last updated: 1 January 2025*
 - API will now be served through new hostnames.
 - API will now be served through API keys.
 - API Keys will be distributed via https://portal.jup.ag (Refer to [API Setup](./api-setup) to get started).